Methodology

 Base Forecast

-The model starts with quarterly net income history from the internal database.
+The model starts with quarterly net income history.

 Simulation and Valuation